Nadine Caron: Indigenous health and Canadian health policy research

-Dr. Caron's research focuses on Indigenous health and Canadian health policy.
+Caron's research focuses on Indigenous health and Canadian health policy.
 She has made several important discoveries regarding health inequities in Canada, including the discovery that First Nations in British Columbia have higher rates of some cancers, and lower survival rates of almost all cancers, compared to non-First Nations in B.C.
 She also instigated a study that discovered that Indigenous peoples are 30% more likely to die after surgery than non-Indigenous peoples.